dihedron/go-request/README.md

 # go-request
-This project implements a simple HTTP requests builder with a fluent API.
+This project implements a simple HTTP requests builder with a fluent API; rrequest submission and response handling is out of scope.

 ## Usage
 The library can be imported via